Profx5/cse15l-lab-reports/lab1.md

 ![Image](catwithfile.png)

 The working directory when running the `cat` command was `home/lecture1/messages`.
-The input in the terminal was the `cat` command while passing the argument, `el.txt` and the output printed the contents of the file `el.txt`.
+The input in the terminal was the `cat` command while passing the argument, `el.txt`, and the output printed the contents of the file `el.txt`.
 The reason why this happens is because the working directory has access to the contents of the `messages` folder and in that folder is the txt file `el.txt`.
 Since we call the `cat` command which has the function to print the contents of a file and we gave a valid and accessible file called `el.txt`, we were able to see the contents of that txt file through the output with no errors.